 Sourdough Apple Fritter Focaccia

-Apple fritter sourdough focaccia is the sweet bake you didn’t know you needed!
-With minimal hands-on time and big flavor (crispy edges, caramelized apples, and a soft, tangy crumb) this easy recipe transforms your sourdough into an apple-studded treat perfect for breakfast, brunch, or just because.
+Apple fritter sourdough focaccia is the sweet bake you didn't know you needed!
+With minimal hands-on time and big flavor (crispy edges, caramelized apples, and a soft, tangy crumb) this easy recipe transforms your sourdough starter into a vanilla glazed apple-studded treat.

 Sliced sourdough apple fritter focaccia with vanilla bean glaze.

-This simple, naturally leavened sweet focaccia is the perfect way to put your sourdough starter to work—no fuss, just rich flavor and a pillowy-soft texture.
+This simple, naturally leavened apple cinnamon sourdough focaccia is the perfect way to put your sourdough starter to work, no fuss, just rich flavor and a pillowy-soft texture.

 It’s an easy bake that transforms basic ingredients into a beautifully golden, apple fritter bread that’s perfect for sharing.
 If you love creative sourdough bakes like my chai latte sourdough, fig and brie sourdough, or dill pickle sourdough, this sweet twist on my sourdough focaccia is sure to earn a spot in your baking rotation.